cesarArtezan/katacoda-scenarios-1/mongodb/intro.md

 ## In this tutorial you will learn how to use MongoDB.

-The teminal on the left is a preconfigured linux environment, with everything you need to run MongoDB.
+The teminal on the right is a preconfigured linux environment, with everything you need to run MongoDB.
 It can be used as a regular linux shell - just type in commands.
-To help you get started, we've included `code blocks` which you can click and will be copied to the shell and executed for you.
+To help you get started, we've included `code blocks` which you can click, and will be executed on the shell for you.

 Enjoy